 About Megan

 Megan represents employers with respect to a wide range of labour and employment matters.
-Her experience includes addressing issues related to employment standards, human rights, terminations and labour relations matters.
-Megan also supports in the drafting of workplace policies and employment contracts.
+Her experience includes addressing issues related to employment standards, human rights, employee discipline and terminations, occupational health and safety, workers’ compensation, collective bargaining negotiations, and labour relations matters.

 During her law degree, Megan was a member of the winning team of the Mathews Dinsdale National Labour Arbitration Competition held at the Ontario Labour Relations Board.
 She also received a number of academic awards, including the Schulich Scholarship and the G.O.
 Forsyth Essay Prize.